 Use handy seat-mapping websites, such as SeatGuru.com or SeatExpert.com to learn ahead of time which seat offers the closest proximity to the bathroom, a quiet nook, or the legroom that you so desperately need.

 Prepare your carry on with all the necessary supplies to endure a multi-hour flight.
-Plus, how to pack a smaller satchel, such as a reusable shopping bag, to sling over the seat in front of you so that important things are never out of reach or left in the seatback pocket.
+Pack a smaller satchel, such as a reusable shopping bag, to sling over the seat in front of you so that important things are never out of reach or left in the seatback pocket.

 Pack a healthy meal (or three) that will sustain you throughout the flight, without leaving you feeling bloated and broke from onboard offerings.